warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 | Specifying the default button | (yet) not implemented |
 | Display of an alert image (?, !, etc.) | (yet) not implemented |

-## The display service _mMsg.Dsply_
+## The _Dsply_ and the _Box_ service
 The service
-- Displays a message which may consist of 4 sections, each with an optional label
+- _Dsply_ displays a message which may consist of 4 sections, each with an optional label
+- _Box_ displays a message analogously to the VBA MsgBox Prompt argument, i.e. a single string message of any length (up to 1GB respectively)

+Both services
-- Displays up to 49 free configurable return buttons in up to 7 rows
+- displays up to 49 free configurable return buttons in up to 7 rows
-- Intelligently considers the space required for the displayed elements: title, message, and buttons
+- intelligently considers the space required for the displayed elements: title, message, and buttons
-- Displays a horizontal and/or vertical scroll-bar when applicable/required
+- displays a horizontal and/or vertical scroll-bar when applicable/required
 - Waits for the user to click a button, and provides a return variant indicating which button the user had  clicked.
 ![Example of an error message using an additional free text reply button](../Assets/ErrrorMessageWithResumeButton.png)